Glatzli/model_comparison_codes/README.md

 2d slices:
 - time-height/pressure visualization at certain point -> calculate valley-heat deficit -> proper read in for all models!
-- longitude (x) & height-slices (get overview of full valley) or lat (y) & height-slices (comparison with SPs) => works only for AROME-model w lat/lons!
+- longitude (x) & height-slices (get overview of full valley) or lat (y) & height-slices (comparison with SPs) => works only for AROME-model (&WRF) w lat/lons by now, ICON: regrid, UM: no clue till now!

-erledigt:
-- Einleseroutinen viel um/neugeschrieben
-- hannes' code funktioniert nun auch bei mir
-- cosma haben eig daten gefehlt, bzw hat sie AROME-Einleseroutine von hannes gar nicht verwendet!
-- all metpy calculations now much faster
-- create uniform time & height coordinates! (rename them) -> done

 ToDo presentation:
 - state of research Rauchoecker